-For trained professionals, the layout options, integrated stock photo library, and online collaboration feature makes design layout and client happiness easy.
-Canva is not a program to conduct designs from scratch, so logo creation, brand images are done the ‘old fashion' way but seasoned graphic designers love the automatic layouts where they no longer have to spend a ton of time lining images up, resize images to find their brochure layout.
+For trained professionals, the layout options, integrated stock photo library, and online collaboration feature make design layout and client happiness easy.
+Canva is not a program to conduct designs from scratch, so logo creation, brand images are done the ‘old fashion way, but seasoned graphic designers love the automatic layouts where they no longer have to spend a ton of time lining images up, resizing images to find their brochure layout.
 When they drop in their graphics into the templates, they can work with their client online to get changes done fast.

 The first release of Canva solves these design issues.
 As they grow, so will the design options people love to use.
 For now, this is a pretty cool system that has endless options for new designers and is a time saver for seasoned professionals.

 Can I print my Canva Designs?
 Absolutely!

-Absolutely, you will be able to export your design in the high-resolution image or printable PDF file.
+Absolutely, you will be able to export your design in a high-resolution image or printable PDF file.
 Both files are ready for printing and can be given to any printer without any issues.
 They also offer sharing via Twitter, Facebook, and Pinterest.